GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 .. _-T:

 **-T**\ *z_min*/*z_max*\ [/*z_inc*\ [+]] \| **-T**\ *ztable*
-    Defines the range of the new CPT file by giving the lowest and highest z-value and interval.
+    Defines the range of the new CPT by giving the lowest and highest z-value and interval.
 If **-Z** is not used then you must also specify *z_inc*; append a trailing **+** we should interpret *z_inc* as the number of desired intervals instead.
     Alternatively, give the name of a ASCII file that has one z-value per record.
-If **-T** is not given, the existing range in the master CPT file will be used intact.
+If **-T** is not given, the existing range in the master CPT will be used intact.

 .. _-V: